-resealable sandwich size plastic bag.

-- 55. A choice of one dried vegetable product of the following: onions, mushrooms, green beans, carrots, or corn.
-Place 1/4 cup dried product in a resealable sandwich size plastic bag. - 56.
-Beef Jerky-any flavor-3 strips 3-6" long of product in a resealable sandwich size plastic bag. - 57.
+- 55. A choice of one dried fruit product of the following: apples, bananas, apricots.
+Package 10 pieces of dried fruit slices in a resealable sandwich size plastic bag. - 56.
+A choice of one dried vegetable product of the following: onions, mushrooms, green beans, carrots, or corn.
+Place 1/4 cup dried product in a resealable sandwich size plastic bag. - 57.
+Beef Jerky-any flavor-3 strips 3-6" long of product in a resealable sandwich size plastic bag. - 58.
 Other meat jerky-any flavor-3 strips 3-6" long of product in a resealable sandwich size plastic bag.

-YOUTH CLASSES (Age 9-18) JELLIES, JAMS, PRESERVES, AND BUTTERS To be exhibited in standard pint and 1/2 pint canning jars
+YOUTH CLASSES (Age 9-18)

+JELLIES, JAMS, PRESERVES, AND BUTTERS

+To be exhibited in standard pint and 1/2 pint canning jars.
+No 1/4-pint jars